How does site value affect land tax?

 Yes, in certain circumstances you can object to the site value of land included in a reassessment.
 There are some instances where we will reassess a customer’s liability and amend the initial notice of assessment to add land to their landholdings or increase the value of land in the initial assessment.
 If you have been reassessed for additional land or an increase in a land’s valuation, the objection period in relation to the additional land or increase in land value is:

-- two months if the site value is based on a valuation made by a council,
+- two months if the site value is based on a valuation made by the Valuer-General or a municipal council

 - 60 days if the site value is based on a Commissioner’s valuation.